NelsonPython/tuningGuides/GATK.md

 ```
 wget https://raw.githubusercontent.com/broadinstitute/cromwell/52_hotfix/core/\
 ```

 2. Add MariaDB as the database for Cromwell to use.

- a.
-Open this file:  ${GENOMICS_PATH}/cromwell/reference.conf

- b.
-Add the following lines at the end of the file:
+Open this file:  ${GENOMICS_PATH}/cromwell/reference.conf and add the following lines at the end of the file:

 ```
 database {